jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 2.md

 P: On your website?

 A: Not on my website.
-You go to, the man who handles all the information from my web suit created a separate website for that, and you go to Say No to Swine Flu.
+You go to, the man who handles all the information from my website created a separate website for that, and you go to Say No to Swine Flu.

 P: Say No to Swine Flu.